Fighting together, physicians foil insurance Goliaths

 These attempted health insurance mergers reflect the industry-held belief that by joining together, insurers can gain added negotiating leverage over physicians and hospitals.
 In Anthem, the court concluded that an enhanced ability to coerce physicians to accept lower reimbursement is not an efficiency defense, would not benefit patients, and “would erode the relationship between insurers and providers” and “reduce the collaboration” that is essential to innovation in payment and delivery.

 I testified before the House Judiciary Committee on Sept.
 29, 2015, when the proposition of the mergers was only beginning to meet the resistance that would carry through the next 15 months.
+The AMA’s annual analysis of competition in the marketplace was pivotal in backing up the testimony that I and several other physicians delivered during that time.

 At the beginning of the hearing, the committee chair read the biographies of the witnesses into the record.
 There wasn’t much attention paid to this process.
 I was the fourth of six witnesses that day, and when the chairman said, “And representing the American Medical Association …” everyone looked up.
 They wanted to know who was the doctor in the room.
 And that goes to show you that, when physicians are in a position to speak up for our patients and ourselves, people listen.